stencila/jesta/README.md

 if (require.main === module) new MyPlugin().cli()
 ```

-Write a `codemeta.json` that describes the features and runtime alternatives of your plugin (a good place to start is by copying Jesta's [`codemeta.json`](codemeta.json) file).
+#### Publish standalone binaries

+Not everyone has Node.js installed.
+To make your plugin available to as many possible users as possible we encourage you to create standalone binaries for major operating systems.

-This repo also creates standalone binaries for Linux, MacOS and Windows using [`pkg`](https://github.com/vercel/pkg).
+This repo provides an example of how to create standalone binaries for Linux, MacOS and Windows using [`pkg`](https://github.com/vercel/pkg).
 These binaries are published for each [release](https://github.com/stencila/jesta/releases) with a [target triplet](https://wiki.osdev.org/Target_Triplet) name that is suitable for download by the `stencila` CLI tool.
 Check out the `build.sh` script and the `pkg` property in the [`package.json`](package.json) to see how to reuse this approach for your own plugin.

+#### Publish a Docker image

+Some users may prefer to use your plugin as a Docker image.
+This repo contains a [`Dockerfile`](Dockerfile) that shows how you can create a Docker image for your plugin based on the Linux binary.

+#### Write a `codemeta.json` file

+The `codemeta.json` file, based on the [Codemeta](https://codemeta.github.io/) and schema.org projects, contains metadata about your plugin including how it can be installed and it's capabilities.
+It is needed to allow others to install your plugin via the Stencila CLI.
+A good place to start is by copying Jesta's [`codemeta.json`](codemeta.json) file and modifying it.

 ## 🛠️ Develop